joHussien/joHussien.github.io/_pages/about.md

 Overall, my academic and industry experiences have equipped me with a diverse skill set and a strong foundation in computer science and engineering.
 I am passionate about pushing the boundaries of technology and contributing to innovative research and development projects.

-**Research interest:** Spatial data, data management systems, and machine learning.
-These days, I'm particularly interested in Large Language Models (LLMs) [evaluation](https://llm-eval.github.io/) and spatial data.
+**Research interest:** Spatial data, data management systems, and software engineering.
+These days, I'm particularly interested in Large Language Models (LLMs) [evaluation](https://llm-eval.github.io/) and their applications in spatial data.

 **Announcement:** This is a new website, it's still under construction.
-You might find some erros :)
+You might find some inc :)